Twitter muzzles conspiracy theorist Alex Jones for a week

-NEW YORK (AP) — Twitter is joining other prominent tech companies in muzzling Alex Jones, the right-wing conspiracy theorist who’s used the tech services to spread false information.
+NEW YORK (AP) — Twitter is joining other prominent tech companies in muzzling Alex Jones, the right-wing conspiracy theorist who’s used their services to spread false information.

 Twitter had been resisting the move despite public pressure, including some from its own employees.
 But the holdout lasted less than two weeks.

+“They seem to be reacting to the backlash they received when so many other companies in Silicon Valley ended up taking action,” said Keegan Hankes, research analyst for the Southern Poverty Law Center’s Intelligence Project, who focuses on far right extremist propaganda online.
+“It’s illustrative of a broader trend of reactive enforcement” by the companies, he added.

-Late Tuesday, Twitter said it suspended Jones’ personal account for seven days because he violated the company’s rules against inciting violence.
+Late Tuesday, Twitter said it had “limited” Jones’ personal account for seven days because he had violated the company’s rules.
 Jones won’t be able to tweet or retweet, though he will be able to browse Twitter.

-This punishment is light compared with Apple, YouTube and Spotify, which permanently removed material Jones had published.
-Facebook, meanwhile, suspended him for 30 days and took down four of his pages, including two for his “Infowars” show.
-Infowars still has a Twitter account.
+The company would not comment on what the offending post said.

 Most Read Business Stories